schollz/cowyo/README.md

 Then you can stop it with `docker stop cowyo` and start it again with `docker start cowyo`.

-### Running as a micro-CMS
+## Server customization

-There are a couple of command-line flags that you can use to make your own micro-CMS.
+There are a couple of command-line flags that you can use to make *cowyo* your own micro-CMS.

 ```
-cowyo -lock 123 -default-page index.html -css mystyle.css
+cowyo -lock 123 -default-page index.html -css mystyle.css -diary
 ```

 The `-lock` flag will automatically lock every page with the passphrase "123".
 Also, the default behavior will be to redirect `/` to `/index.html`.
 Also, every page that is published will automatically redirect to `/mypage/read` which will show the custom CSS file if it is supplied with `-css`.
+The `-diary` flag allows you to generate a time-stamped page instead of a random named page when you select "New".

 ## Usage

 *cowyo* is straightforward to use.
 Here are some of the basic features:

+### Publishing

+If you hover the the top left button (the name of the page) you will see the option "Publish".
+Publishing will add the page to the `sitemap.xml` for crawlers to find.
+It will also default that page to go to the `/read` route so it can be easily viewed as a single page.

+### View all the pages

+To view the current list of all the pages goto to `/ls`.

 ### Editing